Lovin' Her Was Easier (than Anything I'll Ever Do Again): Roger Miller version

 Miller's version of the song entered the Hot Country Singles chart in August 1971.
 The song spent eleven weeks on that chart and peaked at 28.
 In Canada, the song debuted at 50 on the RPM Country Tracks charts dated for September 11, 1971, peaking at 8 on the chart week of October 16.

-Tompall & the Glaser Brothers version
+Tompall & the Glaser Brothers versions

-Tompall & the Glaser Brothers recorded the song in 1981.
+Tompall & the Glaser Brothers recorded the song in the 1970's, releasing it on the album Vocal Group Of The Decade.
+They also recorded the song in 1981.
 This was the group's third single following its 1980 reunion, as frontman Tompall Glaser had departed the group in 1973 for a solo career.
 Released in mid-1981, this version of "Lovin' Her Was Easier" went on to become the group's highest-charting single.
 It was also the title track of the Glaser brothers's reunion album, Lovin' Her Was Easier.
 Following the release of this song, the Glaser brothers recorded only four more cuts for Elektra before disbanding a second time.